 It is looking like good news for homeowners and anyone looking to sell a residential property in the near future.
-Once again, UK property prices have spiked above and beyond all expectations – August having brought about the biggest monthly boost since 2016.
+Once again, UK property prices have spiked above and beyond all expectations, with August having brought about the biggest monthly boost since 2016.

 According to the latest figures released by Halifax, the average price for a UK home in August has reached a new high of £245,747.
 This indicates a monthly increase of 1.6% compared to the average house price in July, along with a huge 5.2% increase over the same month in 2019.

-The figure came in slightly under the maximum year-on-year increase of 6% some analysts had predicted, though remains remarkable performance.
-Particularly when considering the fact that the UK’s economy is still finding its feet after an extensive period on lockdown, a spike to record-high house prices is a welcome indicator of a strong recovery.
+The figure came in slightly under the maximum year-on-year increase of 6% some analysts had predicted, though it remains remarkable.
+Particularly when considering the fact that the UK’s economy is still finding its feet after an extensive period of lockdown, a spike to record-high house prices is a welcome indicator of a strong recovery.

 This remarkable growth in average property prices has been attributed to both the Chancellor’s temporary stamp duty holiday on purchases under £500,000 and pent-up demand being unleashed on the sector post-lockdown.